RevaMp3D: Architecting the Processor Core and Cache Hierarchy for Systems with Monolithically-Integrated Logic and Memory: : Architecting Processor Core and Cache Hierarchy Based on Implications of M3D Integration

-\head{Implementation} We implement \texttt{M3D-Memo} based on prior work~\cite{talpes2005execution} that proposes an SRAM-based EC.
-We place the \emph{Memoization Unit (MU)} after the issue stage in the processor pipeline.
+\head{Implementation} We implement \texttt{M3D-Memo} based on prior work~\cite{talpes2005execution} that proposes an SRAM-based EC. \taco{As shown in \fig{\ref{fig:mu}}}, we place the \emph{Memoization Unit (MU)} after the issue stage.
 Note that the MU does not add an extra stage to the pipeline since instructions are issued to the execution stage and the MU in parallel.
-We use the high main memory bandwidth in M3D to memoize both the taken and not-taken paths of hard-to predict branches.
-The MU has three main components: (i) a small ($\approx$1.28KB) SRAM buffer to provide one-cycle access latency to the memoized \uops, (ii) a simple stride prefetcher that reads \uops from the M3D main memory and fills the buffer to hide main memory access latency, and (iii) a memory interface that uses two read/write ports for the taken and not-taken paths and an address bus.
-We calculate the area of the MU unit using Synopsys Design Compiler and show that \grm{the} MU unit occupies less than 5\% of L1 cache area.
-We use a preserved address space to store memoized \uops.
-As we are not very limited in space compared to SRAM-based EC, we can capture up to 100\% of the memoizable \uops.
+We use the high main memory bandwidth in M3D to memoize both the taken and not-taken paths of hard-to-predict branches.
+The MU has three main components: \circled{1}~a small 1.28KB SRAM buffer to provide one-cycle access latency to the memoized \uops, \circled{2}~a simple stride prefetcher that reads \uops from the main memory and fills the buffer to hide the memory access latency, and \circled{3}~a memory interface that uses two read/write ports for the taken and not-taken paths and an address bus.
+We calculate the area of the MU unit using Synopsys Design Compiler and show that it occupies less than 5\% of the L1 cache area.
+We use a preserved address space to store the memoized \uops.

-\head{Performance Implications} \texttt{M3D-Memo} improves the performance \nmg{of speculation-bound workloads} by reducing the pipeline depth and number of pipeline bubbles due to branch misprediction when the processor reads \uops from the EC (\sect{\ref{sec:arch-spec}}).
-However, \texttt{M3D-Memo} \emph{limits} renaming each architectural register to a specific register pool as in prior work~\cite{talpes2005execution}, which can negatively affect the performance.
-Similar to prior work~\cite{talpes2005execution}, we consider an average 6.5\% performance loss to model this overhead.
-However, as we discuss in \sect{\ref{sec:case-study-energy}}, the effect of reducing pipeline depth in M3D on average outweighs the renaming overhead.
-This provides up to 35.5\% speedup for speculation-bound workloads, and the modest average speedup of 1.4\% across all workloads.
+\head{Performance Implications} \texttt{M3D-Memo} improves the performance \nmg{of speculation-bound workloads} by reducing pipeline fill latency and bubbles.
+However, \texttt{M3D-Memo} \emph{limits} renaming each architectural register to a specific register pool (similar to \cite{talpes2005execution}), which can negatively affect performance.
+Overall, the effect of reducing pipeline depth and fill latency in the M3D-based system outweighs this overhead, leading to up to 35.5\% speedup for speculation-bound workloads and a modest average speedup of 1.4\% across all \omf{evaluated} workloads.